solana-foundation/developer-content/content/courses/program-security/security-intro.md

 ---
-title: How to Approach the Program Security Module
+title: How to Approach the Program Security Course
 objectives:
   - Understand how to approach the Program Security Module
 description: